Amakata/amazon-sqs-plugin/README.md

-# Amazon SQS Plugin for Jenkins
+# Amazon SQS without CodwCommit Plugin for Jenkins

 A Jenkins plugin that allows using Events sent to Amazon Simple Queue Service (SQS) as a build trigger.